Adjusting to Life After Emergency Surgery and Ostomy Bag

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,475 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 mooza

-Geez ladies, really hating the medical system.
+Geez, ladies, really hating the medical system.
 Reading this, I bet they would look after their own families with more compassion.
 Did any of you girls sue?
 I'm guessing no amount of money would help.
 Give me my health any day.
 Ugh...
 Cutie, it's going to be a lot different when you have that ileostomy.
-'Cause they have to be emptied all the time, so keep up your fluids for a start.
-And not sure where you're from, but I lose soooo much fluid.
+Because they have to be emptied all the time, so keep up your fluids for a start.
+And not sure where you're from, but I lose so much fluid.
 I use these gel sachets to hold the fluid.
 I would rather have a colostomy than what I have, ileo.
 That's for sure, but really, nothing would be better, hey!
 And been there, done that too.
 Take care, good luck with the changes.
 Take care of your skin too, very important. :) Mooza xx

 mooza

-On ya Pat, I do think you got it bad, but wtf can you do?
-I think what happened to you is absolutely disgusting.
-Bet the Queen's corgis get better treatment.
-Ugh, arseholes.
-Sorry, my vent for the day. xxxxxxxxxxxxxxxxxxxxxxxxx MOOZEEEE
+On ya Pat i do think you got it bad but wtf can you do i think what happened to you is absolutely disgusting , bet the queen;s corgis get better treatment ugh arseholes sorry my Vent for the day xxxxxxxxxxxxxxxxxxxxxxxxx MOOZEEEE

 cutie